samuellembke/drizzle-edge-pg-proxy-client/README.md

 ### Auth.js DrizzleAdapter Errors

+*(Note: As of v0.4.0, specific Auth.js patterns involving `DEFAULT` on foreign keys might not work out-of-the-box due to standard PostgreSQL behavior.
+See below.)*

 If you encounter errors with the Auth.js DrizzleAdapter like "Unsupported database type", make sure:

 1. You're using the correct version of `@auth/drizzle-adapter` that's compatible with your Auth.js version
 2. The adapter has correct table configurations
 3. The database client is correctly initialized before the adapter

-If you encounter foreign key constraint errors such as `null value in column "user_id" of relation "account" violates not-null constraint`, this indicates that your proxy implementation isn't correctly handling transactions with RETURNING clauses.
-Auth.js typically:

-1. Creates a user record with a RETURNING clause to get the user ID
+If you encounter foreign key constraint errors such as `null value in column "user_id" of relation "account" violates not-null constraint`, this typically indicates that the SQL pattern being used relies on non-standard database behavior.
+Standard PostgreSQL interprets `DEFAULT` on a foreign key column (without a database-level default) as `NULL`, leading to this error.
+Auth.js's pattern sometimes uses `DEFAULT` expecting it to link to a previously inserted user ID within the same transaction.
-2. Uses that ID to create related records (accounts, sessions)

-To fix this issue:

-1. Ensure your PostgreSQL proxy properly handles RETURNING clauses in SQL queries
-2. Properly returns results from transactions in sequence
+This client and the provided proxy execute SQL according to standard PostgreSQL behavior.
+If you encounter this error:

+1.  **Verify the SQL:** Check the exact SQL queries being generated by Auth.js/Drizzle.
+2.  **Consider Adapter/Library Update:** Check if newer versions of `@auth/drizzle-adapter` or Auth.js generate standard-compliant SQL (explicitly using the returned `user_id` instead of `DEFAULT`).
-3. Check your schema to ensure foreign key constraints match what Auth.js expects:
+3.  **Schema Check:** Ensure your schema foreign key constraints are correctly defined:

 ```typescript
 // Example of proper Auth.js schema with Drizzle